Skip to content

 Using GPUs on JHPCE

 We have a number of GPU nodes on the JHPCE cluster that are available for general use.
-Below is the process for accessing the GPU node with an interactive session, and a couple of examples of running programs and submitting jobs that utilizes a GPU.
+This page provides information about our collection of GPU resources, shows how to access them, and gives examples of running programs and submitting jobs that utilizes a GPU.

 From the JHPCE SLURM cluster login node, you can access a GPU node interactively by using the “–partition gpu” and “–gpus” options to the srun command.
 You can also supply traditional options to srun, and you may find that you need to request additional system RAM for your program to run.
 Here is an example of how to request a single GPU on the “gpu” partition.
 You can run “nvidia-smi” to see the GPU that you’ve been assigned.